Heat Exchanger (G)

 Wall thermal resistance —

-resistance of the wall to heat flow due to heat conduction
+wall resistance to heat flow due to thermal conductivity

 K/W